-- ☐ Check that the computer is plugged into a power source and that it is turned on. - □ Check that the power indicator on the front panel of the computer indicates that the power is on. - Check that the battery packs are inserted properly and that they are charged. - Make sure there is no disk in the floppy disk drive. - Confirm that the power cord and all cables are connected firmly.

-- ☐ If you have plugged the computer into a UPS (Uninterruptible Power Supply), make sure the UPS is turned on and works. - ☐ If you are using an external display, check that it is plugged into a power source and turned on.
+- Check that the computer is plugged into a power source and that it is turned on. - Check that the power indicator on the front panel of the computer indicates that the power is on. - Check that the battery packs are inserted properly and that they are charged. - Make sure there is no diskette in the floppy disk drive. - Confirm that the power cord and all cables are connected firmly. - ☐ If you have plugged the computer into a UPS (Uninterruptible Power Supply), make sure the UPS is turned on and works. - If you are using an external display, check that it is plugged into a power source and turned on.
 Check that you have switched to the external display and that the brightness and contrast controls are adjusted correctly. - ☐ Moisture condensation may have occurred.
-Leave the computer off for at least one hour and then turn it on. - ☐ When the internal backup battery is low on power, it may not be able to start your system properly.
-Leave the unit for a while until the battery is recharged, then try to start it.
+Do not use the computer for at least one hour and then turn it on. - □ When the internal backup battery is low on power, it may not be able to start your system properly.